zacksecai/ERDF-Framework/README.md

 - Guilt-based persuasion
 - Social compliance

 > *“You can patch code.
-You can harden tokens.
 But you can’t patch a brain.”*
 > — Sander Schulhoff, *Jailbreak Persistence Hypothesis*

 Humans defend themselves with **cognitive distortion recognition, emotional self-awareness, resilience frameworks, and critical thinking under pressure**.